rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

   },
 ```

-2. To run the application; start a new instance of the MongoDB by running the following.
+2. To run the application; start a new instance of MongoDB by running the following.
 This will pull a mongodb image from Dockerhub and then start it for our API to connect to.
 ```bash
 npm run mongo
 ```